davidolorundare/tempus_de_challenge/README.md

 ---
-### Setup
+### Getting Started: Setup

 1. Clone a copy of the github repo into your working directory or Download it as a zip file and extract its contents into your working directory.

 2. Open a command line terminal and navigate to the root of the repo directory.

+3. Setup a Python virtual environment with the command `virtualenv ENV` where ENV is the root directory path of the project.

-3. The application uses[environmental variables](https://en.wikipedia.org/wiki/Environment_variable) to access the api keys needed for the News API and Amazon S3 usage.
+4. The application uses[environmental variables](https://en.wikipedia.org/wiki/Environment_variable) to access the api keys needed for the News API and Amazon S3 usage.
 These keys are read from an `.env` file, in the root directory of the repo, which you **must** create (and place in that directory) before proceeding to the next step.
 	* An example of an `.env` is shown below, the generated News API Key you obtained after registration is given the environmental variable name `NEWS_API_KEY` and its value should be set to the key you obtained.
 	![alt text](https://github.com/davidolorundare/tempus_de_challenge/blob/master/readme_images/configure_api_keys_image.jpeg "Configuring API Keys")
 	* In the terminal run the command `export AIRFLOW_GPL_UNIDECODE=yes`, this resolves a dependency issue with the Airflow version used in this project (version 1.10.0)